 Many things may cause an allergic reaction.
 Grass, weed and tree pollen, as well as dust and pet dander, are among the best-known allergens.
 Less well known is that it is also possible for a person to be allergic to everyday items such as makeup or perfume, and even contact lenses.
 Also not well know is that, while it is very common for allergic symptoms to come out immediately upon contact with the allergen, it is also possible for an allergic reaction to present itself as much as four days after original contact with an allergen.

 Although allergies usually stop once the allergen is removed, and the eyes return to normal, this is not always possible with allergens such as dust and pollen, since they are just about everywhere.
 For these and other allergies, eye doctors recommend eye drops either over the counter or prescription.
 These eye drops should help to minimize the effects of the allergens in your environment.
 Many of these eye drops are formulated as anti-histamines, meaning that they block histamine from the body.
 There are also a number of other ways that these eye drops will work to relieve or prevent allergic symptoms.
+Great advances have been made in the treatment of these diseases.

 Artificial tears are also an excellent option to relieve dry eye symptoms caused by allergens.
 These eye drops are specially formulated to imitate the tears that the allergic reaction has dried up.
 Artificial tears are mostly by prescription and have proven to perform better in some cases than over the counter eye drops.